COSC203 Web, Databases, and Networks

 • Can you think of a better way?

 By default fetch() sends GET requests.
-In the next task we will send POST requests to post data to the API server.
+In the next task we will send POST requests to post your messages to the chat web service.

-To send a POST request with fetch() you need to set the right options (the second parameter of fetch).
+To send a POST request with fetch() you need to set the right options in the payload (the second parameter of fetch).

 method: "POST",